 72-478.
 Pension Finance and Management

 The course provides an introduction to the principles of fiduciary management of pensions.
 Important concepts in pension finance such as asset liability management; tactical asset allocation; performance evaluation and risk management will be discussed.
-The course will also provide an overview of the management and regulatory framework of pensions in Ontario and Canada.
+The course will also provide an overview of the management and regulatory framework of pensions in Ontario & Canada.
 (Prerequisite: 72-371.)
-This course was formerly numbered 72-375.
-Although this course can be taken to upgrade grades in 72-375, students cannot receive credit for both 72-375 and 72-478.
+(Credit cannot be obtained for 72-375 and 72-478)

 72-491.
 Special Topics in Finance